 Let’s take a look at the original to compare the changes:

-The Dreamer by Versace – Original Edition
+Versace Dreamer Cologne Review – Original Edition

 Launched in 1996, the Versace the Dreamer original edition still holds a candle to the newer variations.
 If you take a poll for Versace the Dreamer old vs new, you’d likely still get a few good votes in for the old.